SlimeKnights/TinkersConstruct/README.md

 run ant in the tinkers construct directory

 For all issue reporting; please include the following:
  * Minecraft Version
  * TinkersConstruct Version
  * Forge Version
  * Versions of any mods related to the issue
-If there is a crash involved, describe how you got it to crash and the forge crash log any relevant screenshots are greatly appreciated.
+ *If there is a crash involved, describe how you got it to crash and the forge crash log *Any relevant screenshots are greatly appreciated.

 Most code is public domain under Creative Commons 0: http://creativecommons.org/publicdomain/zero/1.0/